 Cash and cash equivalents include cash in banks, money market funds, commercial paper, and certificates of term deposits with maturities of less than three months from inception, which are readily convertible to known amounts of cash and which, in the opinion of management, are subject to an insignificant risk of loss in value.
+The Company had \$10,350 and \$12,162 in cash and cash equivalents at March 31, 2022 and December 31, 2021, respectively.

-Periodically, the Company may carry cash balances at financial institutions in excess of the federally insured limit of \$250,000.
-The amount in excess of the FDIC insurance at February 28, 2021 was approximately \$10 million.
+Periodically, the Company may carry cash balances at financial institutions more than the federally insured limit of \$\Delta 50\$ per institution.
+The amount in excess of the FDIC insurance as of March 31, 2022, was approximately \$9,850.
 The Company has not experienced losses on these accounts and management believes, based upon the quality of the financial institutions, that the credit risk with regard to these deposits is not significant.